archithdwij/Android-apps/CONTRIBUTING.md

 For proposing a PR with a new piece of software, utilise PR template `pull_request_template.md` using GitHub API.

-Kindly refer the [Submission Guidelines Document](https://docs.google.com/document/d/1DXgKki3EcEEb-99Oqyyq0WLItTBhXj3aZ1swtKkwg6U/edit) for detailed instructions regarding submission via GitHub UI.Note that you also have a demo video to assist you through the process.
+Kindly refer the [Submission Guidelines Document](https://docs.google.com/document/d/1DXgKki3EcEEb-99Oqyyq0WLItTBhXj3aZ1swtKkwg6U/edit) for detailed instructions regarding submission via GitHub UI.
+Note that you also have a demo video to assist you through the process.

 ### Instructions regarding traditional workflow